Home > Kitchen Knives & Accessories > How Much Should You Spend on Stainless-Steel Flatware?

 Aston Flatware Place Setting

-Like the Crate & Barrel set, this flatware from Williams Sonoma is made from 18/10 stainless steel.
-The knives are forged from hardened steel, and each piece is hand-polished.
-The Aston has a more traditional look than the sets above, with raised bands and curves.
-It's slightly more expensive than the other sets, but we think it's an investment piece that's worth the money&#;especially if you're looking for a more classic style of flatware.
+Similar to the Crate & Barrel set, this flatware from Williams Sonoma is crafted from 18/10 stainless steel.
+The knives incorporate hardened steel and each piece is hand-polished.
+With a more traditional design featuring raised bands and curves, this set is slightly pricier, but we consider it a worthwhile investment, particularly for those seeking a timeless flatware style.

 Oneida Sheraton Fine Flatware Set